apostrophecms/moog-require/README.md

 });

 // Instantiate all the modules, passing in some
-// universal options that are provided to all of them
+// universal options that are provided to all of them.
+This
+// only instantiates modules mentioned in `definitions`, but
+// they may override or subclass modules in npm or the
+// project-level modules folder

 return resolver.createAll({ mailer: myMailer }, function(err, modules) {
   return modules.events.get({ ... }, function(err, events) {